Yongzheng Emperor: Religion

 The Yongzheng Emperor was firmly against Christian converts among the Manchus.
 He warned them that the Manchus must follow only the Manchu way of worshipping Heaven since different peoples worshipped Heaven differently.

 In 1724, the Yongzheng Emperor issued a decree proscribing Catholicism.
 This was followed by the persecution of Chinese Christians that steadily increased during the reign of the Yongzheng Emperor's son, the Qianlong Emperor.

-Ancestral worship was understood as the Chinese customary tradition rather than a religious ritual.
-However, since the Catholic Churches condemns the Chinese rites and the decision by the "Church to ban the acceptance of the Chinese rites by the Jesuits" in Qing China, because the Church deemed the practice to be incompatible with the Catholic faith, led to the missionary banishment by Qianlong in 1742 CE as a response to the Catholic Church's decision.

 Jan Jakob Maria wrote "Nor did the Islamitic heretics escape the notice of this potentate.
 It has frequently been reported to me, he writes in a decree of the 7th of the fourth month (May 4) 1729 (Sh. h.
 7), that these Mohammedans all follow one doctrine, that they use a peculiar language and dress, and constantly behave contrary to the laws, so that severe measures should be taken for their repression.
-But I desire that they shall be looked upon as my ordinary subjects, as “babes of the dynasty" (國家之赤子); for although they have their own mosques, and a peculiar language and religion handed down to them by their forefathers, they have the same manners and customs as the rest of the people; for their religion alone it would not do to prosecute them.
+But I desire that they shall be looked upon as my ordinary subjects, as "babes of the dynasty" (國家之赤子); for although they have their own mosques, and a peculiar language and religion handed down to them by their forefathers, they have the same manners and customs as the rest of the people; for their religion alone it would not do to prosecute them.
 There are, moreover, several state-servants among them, who are not without their good qualities.
 They muster strongest in Shensi, and there they are persecuted more than anywhere else, on account of their clubbing together to gamble, their secreting weapons, and for various other illegal acts.
 There they also unreservedly give expression to their wrath about the Imperial decrees forbidding the slaughter of horned cattle which are so indispensable to agriculture.
 They should therefore constantly be reminded to be kind and tolerant, not wantonly to oppress the weaker, nor by their greater intelligence to take in the ignorant, nor on the plea of their special religion to further their own interests, etc. Our will in this matter shall be proclaimed by the Viceroys and Governors throughout all the provinces."

+According to D.E.Mungello, Yongzheng, unlike his more cosmopolitan father Kangxi, adopted a strongly Sinified and nativist outlook grounded in Confucian principles of jiaohua and jiaoyang, thus regarding Christianity as heterodox and incompatible with loyalty expected from subjects.
+His position is laid out in a 1727 edict based on a memorial from the Nine Chief Ministers.
+The edict contrasts orthodox and unorthodox teachings, describing Buddhism, Daoism, and Christianity as parochial.
+Mungello writes that, this contrasted with Kangxi's openness to Jesuit scholarship, such as Figurist interpretations and comparisons between Leibniz’s binary arithmetic and the Yijing.
+The edict concludes with the assertion: "China has the teachings of China [...] and the West has the teachings of the West [...]
+The teachings of the West certainly cannot be applicable in China, and, as for the teachings of China, how can they be applicable in the West?"